 How to make a Lebanese chicken shawarma wrap with pita:

 There are many ways to eat authentic chicken shawarma, but my favorite way is to eat it in homemade pita bread.
 Homemade pita bread is the perfect shawarma wrap bread, and you can check out my recipe on that link.
 However, if you don't have time for all of that, store bought pita bread of your choice is just fine.

-Stuff the pita bread with the chicken shawarma and use the toppings of your choice.
+Stuff the pita bread with the chicken shawarma and use the toppings (suggestions below) of your choice.
 ENJOY!!

 If you need to know what to serve with chicken shawarma, I HIGHLY recommend topping it with the following:

 - Shawarma sauce (click for recipe) or Mint Yogurt Sauce

 Can I make chicken shawarma in the oven and not on the grill?

 Of course, bake the chicken on 350 until it is cooked through.
 Allow the chicken to rest for 5 minutes before slicing it.
 You will miss out on some of the grill flavor if you decide to bake shawarma in the oven, but it will still be delish.

 Can I make shawarma at home without an oven?